guoyingshou/religion-19c-dh/syllabus.md

 > Life: A Short History* (New York: Oxford University Press, 2011).

 You will need to buy or otherwise obtain your choice of the texts below.
-If you'd prefer to read another work, I'll entertain requests.

 > Catherine L. Albanese, *A Republic of Mind and Spirit: A Cultural
 > History of American Metaphysical Religion* (New Haven: Yale University